WebAssembly/spec/spectec/test-prose/TEST.md

         2. Pop the current HANDLER_ context from the stack.
         3. Push the value (REF.EXN_ADDR a) to the stack.
         4. Execute the instruction (BR l).
+6. Else if ((not the first non-value entry of the stack is a LABEL_ and not the first non-value entry of the stack is a FRAME_) and not the first non-value entry of the stack is a HANDLER_), then:
+  a.
+Throw the exception instr_u0 as a result.

 Step_read/try_table bt catch* instr*
 1. Let z be the current state.